Creighton vs San Diego State Players to Watch - Elite Eight

 Top Players to Watch: Creighton vs. San Diego State - Elite Eight

-When the Creighton Bluejays and San Diego State Aztecs face off in their Elite Eight matchup at KFC Yum!
-Center on Sunday at 2:20 PM ET, Baylor Scheierman and Matt Bradley will be two of the top players to watch.
+When the Creighton Bluejays and San Diego State Aztecs play in their Elite Eight matchup at KFC Yum!
+Center on Sunday at 2:20 PM ET, Baylor Scheierman and Matt Bradley will be two of the most notable players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!